HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 If the width of your app's content doesn't match the width of the viewport, your app might not be optimized for mobile screens. **79.18%** of the sites have the [content-width](https://web.dev/content-width/) set.

-A [maskable icon](https://web.dev/maskable-icon-audit/) ensures that the image fills the entire shape without being letterboxed when adding the progressive web app to the home screen. **0.14%** of sites use this, given that it is a brand new feature, the percentage of adaptation is pretty decent.
-This being a new feature we were expecting the numbers to be low and for sure shall improve in the coming years.
+A [maskable icon](https://web.dev/maskable-icon-audit/) ensures that the image fills the entire shape without being letterboxed when adding the progressive web app to the home screen.
+Only **0.11%** of sites use this, but given that it is a brand new feature, having any usage here is encouraging.
+As it is a new feature we were expecting the numbers to be very low and are expected to improve in the coming years.

 A service worker enables your web app to be reliable in unpredictable network conditions. **0.77%** of sites has an [offline start URL](https://web.dev/offline-start-url/).

-The [service worker](https://web.dev/service-worker/) is the feature that enables your app to use many Progressive Web App features, such as offline, add to homescreen, and push notifications. **1.05%** of pages have service workers enabled, bare in mind this for the month of September 2020.
-Serviceworker helps to achieve offline support, which is the most important feature for a PWA, as flaky networks are the most common issue that the user of web applications face and this is circumvented with Serviceworkers, it is pretty surprising that number was this low for the month under investigation.
+The [service worker](https://web.dev/service-worker/) is the feature that enables your app to use many Progressive Web App features, such as offline usage and push notifications. **1.05%** of pages have service workers enabled.
+Service worker helps to achieve offline support, which is the most important feature for a PWA, as flaky networks are the most common issue that the users of web applications face.
+Given that this can be addressed with service workers, it is surprising that number is still so low.

 A themed [splash screen](https://web.dev/splash-screen/) ensures a native like experience when users launch your app from their homescreens. **1.95%** of pages had splash screens.